 Online rental agencies

 Online rental agencies manage the whole rental process and are probably the safest service on the market.
 They contact the landlord, check the property before renting it, and arrange viewings for potential tenants.
 They also provide assistance with the contract and the house insurance.
+Agencies that we recommend are:

 Rental websites provide a service where landlords can sign up and post property ads.
-These websites usually perform some sort of validation in order to avoid frauds, but are generally not as scrupulous as online rental agencies.
+These websites usually perform some sort of validation in order to avoid frauds but are generally not as scrupulous as online rental agencies.

 Ad websites are websites where anyone can post an ad.
 These websites usually have an accommodation section, where landlords post their properties.
 Blocket is probably the biggest provider of this service.
-The risk for fraud is higher due to the lack of control.
+The risk of fraud is higher due to the lack of control.

 Yet it must be said that Blocket.se is working hard on tracking fraud and trying to keep their ads “clean”.
 They have started to gather more information about the landlord and they only allow landlords to pay with Swedish credit cards.
 Moreover, users can report the ad.
 If that happens, the ad will be removed in a few minutes.